-Confirming H2, the results indicate that the positive indirect effect of competition emphasis on performance is of greater magnitude (+75%) than the negative indirect effect.
+Confirming H_2 , the results indicate that the positive indirect effect of competition emphasis on performance through strive for success and behavioral engagement is of greater magnitude (+75%) than the negative indirect effect through fear of failure and behavioral engagement.

 4.3.3.
 Test of hypothesis concerning life satisfaction